University Recreation Jobs

 REQUIRED WORK SCHEDULE

-As a Adventure Facilitator, you will be expected to work a minimum of 5 trips/programs per semester.
+As a Adventure Facilitator, you will be expected to work a minimum of 5 trips, programs, or clinics per semester.

 STARTING PAY